spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

   Program number for which this association was created.

 asn_type *optional*
   The type of association represented.
-See :ref:`level3-asn-association-types`
+See :ref:`asn-jwst-association-types`

 asn_id *optional*
   The association id.
-The id is what appears in the :ref:`asn-DMS-naming`
+The id is what appears in the :ref:`asn-jwst-naming`

 asn_pool *optional*
   Association pool from which this association was created.